ThinkDataEd/curriculum/docs/updates.md

 **All Units**

+ - New campaign: IDS Survey

+       - Pre: To be done once before instruction of IDS lessons...
+       - Post: ...and once more after instruction of IDS lessons ends for the course

  - All labs now have numbered questions

        - Some blue questions have been changed to red
        - This allows easier recognition for LaiLA

  - All LRSs have been updated to reflect the new lab question numbering
  - All lab solutions have been updated to reflect the new lab question numbering